 On Saturday night, the lineup will feature Ark and Folk Festival favorite Patty Griffin, who comes with her first album of mainly new material since 2007.
 Also topping the bill on Saturday night is folk-pop songstress Ingrid Michaelson as well as actor and musician, Jeff Daniels.
 Saturday night’s program is completed by several artists delving into the heart of folk and roots traditions, including Big Sandy and His Fly-Rite Boys, Johnnyswim, PigPen Theatre Co., and the great, young Michigan band The Crane Wives.

 Roots artist Seth Walker, with his blend of blues, gospel, pop, R&B, rock, a dash country, and stage presence to spare, will serve as our Master of Ceremonies both nights.

 Check out the information below to see how to Find Your Folk at the 37th Ann Arbor Folk Festival and follow the Festival on Tumblr for music, video, artist info and updates at www.findyourfolk.org.

 All funds raised through the Festival benefit The Ark, Ann Arbor's non-profit home for folk, roots, and ethnic music.

+Program subject to change.
 No refunds or exchanges on ticket orders or purchases